Tools Support

 Documents for preferential duty rates

-If your goods qualify under a Free Trade Agreement (FTA), you can significantly reduce or eliminate import duties.
-But you must have the correct documentation to claim these benefits.
+Your goods may qualify under a Free Trade Agreement (FTA).
+If so, you can cut or even remove import duties.
+But you need the right papers to claim these benefits.
+A short check now saves days at the port.

-• USMCA Certificate of Origin — for goods traded between USA, Mexico, and Canada
+• USMCA Certificate of Origin.
+It's for goods traded between USA, Mexico, and Canada

-• GSP Form A — for goods from developing countries eligible for Generalized System of Preferences
+• GSP Form A. It covers goods from developing countries that qualify for the Generalized System of Preferences

-• EUR.1 Certificate — for goods from EU partner countries
+• EUR.1 Certificate.
+It's for goods from EU partner countries

-• CAFTA-DR Certificate of Origin — for Central American and Dominican Republic trade
+• CAFTA-DR Certificate of Origin.
+It's for Central American and Dominican Republic trade

-• Korea FTA Certificate — for US-Korea trade under KORUS
+• Korea FTA Certificate.
+It's for US-Korea trade under KORUS

 Pre-shipment checklist: 7 steps before your cargo ships

-1. Verify HS code classification: Confirm the correct Harmonized System code for your product.
-Wrong codes mean wrong duties and potential penalties.
+1. Verify your HS code: Confirm the correct Harmonized System code for your product.
+Wrong codes mean wrong duties, and maybe fines too.

-2. Prepare commercial invoice: Include complete buyer/seller details, Incoterms, currency, unit prices, and total value.
-Customs uses this for duty calculation.
+2. Prepare commercial invoice: Include full buyer and seller details, Incoterms, currency, unit prices, and total value.
+Customs uses this to work out duty.

-3. Complete packing list: List every item with net weight, gross weight, dimensions, and marks/numbers matching the shipping marks on your cargo.
+3. Complete packing list: List each item with net weight, gross weight, and size.
+Add marks that match the shipping marks on your cargo.

 4. Obtain Certificate of Origin: Apply through your local Chamber of Commerce.
-Allow 2-3 business days for processing.
+Allow 2-3 business days for it to process.

-5. Arrange cargo insurance: Obtain insurance certificate showing coverage amount, risks covered, and claims procedure.
+5. Arrange cargo insurance: Get an insurance certificate.
+It should show the coverage amount, risks covered, and claims steps.

-6. Check for special permits: Verify if your product requires FDA, USDA, EPA, FCC, or other agency clearance before arrival.
+6. Check for special permits: Check if your product needs FDA, USDA, EPA, FCC, or other agency clearance before it arrives.

-7. Submit pre-arrival filing: For US imports, ISF (Importer Security Filing) must be submitted 24 hours before vessel loading.
-Late filing results in $5,000+ penalties.
+7. Submit pre-arrival filing: For US imports, you must submit the ISF (Importer Security Filing) 24 hours before vessel loading.
+Late filing brings $5,000+ in fines.

-• Inconsistent information between commercial invoice, packing list, and Bill of Lading (different weights, quantities, or descriptions)
+• Mismatched info is a risk.
+It can show up across the commercial invoice, packing list, and Bill of Lading (different weights, quantities, or descriptions)

-• Missing or incorrect HS codes — leading to wrong duty rates or customs holds
+• Missing or wrong HS codes are a risk.
+They lead to wrong duty rates or customs holds

-• Unsigned or undated documents — customs may reject unsigned Bills of Lading
+• Unsigned or undated papers are a risk.
+Customs may reject unsigned Bills of Lading

-• Missing FDA Prior Notice for food products — cargo held until notice is filed and confirmed
+• Missing FDA Prior Notice for food products.
+Cargo gets held until the notice is filed and confirmed

-• Wrong Incoterms on commercial invoice — creates confusion about responsibility for duties and insurance
+• Wrong Incoterms on the commercial invoice.
+This blurs who owes duties and insurance costs

-At Suaid Global, documentation management is built into every shipment.
-Licensed customs brokers in our partner network review all documents before submission, verify HS code classification, file ISF and customs entries, and coordinate with government agencies like FDA and USDA.
+At Suaid Global, paperwork checks are built into each shipment.
+Licensed customs brokers in our partner network review all papers before submission.
+They verify the HS code and file ISF and customs entries.
+They also work with agencies like FDA and USDA.
+Keep the whole set in one folder per shipment.

-We catch errors before they become delays.
-Our pre-shipment document review ensures everything is accurate, consistent, and complete before your cargo leaves origin.
+We catch errors before they turn into delays.
+Our pre-shipment paper review makes sure it's all accurate, consistent, and complete.
+This happens before your cargo leaves origin.

 Frequently Asked Questions About Customs Documents